 You can take it to a small engine shop if you don’t want to fool with it, but it’s not hard at all to maintain your mower by yourself.
-Plus it will save you money and the aggravation of loading it up and hauling over town.
+Plus, it will save you money and the aggravation of loading it up and hauling it over town.
 Keeping your mower maintained will help prevent costly lawn mower breakdowns.

 These are my top 7 lawn mower maintenance tips to get you ready for spring and allow your mower to run smooth:

 1. Change the oil

 Dirt and debris in your oil will mess up your engine big time.
 So now is an excellent time to change it.
 I recommend doing this once per season and checking the oil level throughout spring and summer.

 If your mower has a drain plug, you have it easy.
 Just let it drain into a recycling pan and turn it into a recycler when it’s full.